If you are worried that the benefit changes will reduce the money you have coming in, it's a good idea to start thinking ahead.

 For example, you could get a benefits check on your current entitlement and see whether there is any transitional protection available.
 You could also get some advice about budgeting as the new Universal Credit is going to be paid monthly.

-From April 2013, there will be a maximum amount of benefit that a household can be entitled to.
+There is a maximum amount of benefit that a household can be entitled to.

 A household is defined as an individual, their partner, and any children they are responsible for and who live with them.